mpa-poverty/2-mpa/preprocessing/README.md

 # PREPROCESSING STEPS
 Please execute the notebooks in naming order.
 We discuss each of them briefly below.
 ### Step 0: Download TFRecords
-> Important Note: To set up the data from scratch, e.g. to use Google's Earth Engine (EE)services, there are a few steps to follow to set up the EE account and link its activity to your personal drive [here](ee_account_setting.md)
+> Prior to executing this first notebook, you need set make sure you have access to an earth-engine `service-account`
+> or to set up one following the steps [here](ee_account_setting.md).

 The first notebook downloads TFRecords using the helper functions provided by `ee_utils.py`.
 This code is taken from @Yeh_2020 repository and is manually updated to 2023 TensorFlow changes as well as earth-engine data availability.
 Please note that Google Earth Engine limits the number of simultaneous query to 3000.
 You might want to set up a checkpoint depending on your `CHUNK_SIZE`.